SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Extensions
 ----------

-A class, structure, or enumeration can be extended whenever it is visible.
+You can extend a class, structure, or enumeration in any access context in which the class, structure, or enumeration is available.
 Any type members added in an extension have the same default access level as type members declared in the original type being extended.
 For example, if you extend a public type, any new type members you add will have a default access level of “internal”.

-Alternatively, you can mark an extension with an explicit access level modifier (e.g. ``private extension``) to set a new default access level for all members defined within the extension.
+Alternatively, you can mark an extension with an explicit access level modifier (for example, ``private extension``) to set a new default access level for all members defined within the extension.
 This new default can still be overridden within the extension for individual type members.